damian/blog/_posts/2014-03-18-coffeescript-round-two.markdown

 ## Great support

 We're now at a point where compilation is so quick and easy that it's became transparent.
-It's been baked in to Rails since version 3.1 and CoffeeScript is supported in every other build / asset management tool I've wanted to use in the past of years which includes both grunt and gulp.
+It's been baked in to Rails since version 3.1 and CoffeeScript is supported in every other decent build / asset management tool including both [Grunt](http://gruntjs.com/) and [gulp](http://gulpjs.com/).

 ## Conclusion

-Although the subject of CoffeeScript polarises people, I do think *some level of abstraction is natural and required* as  more complex applications are being build on the client.
+Although the subject of CoffeeScript polarises people, I do think *some level of abstraction is natural and required* as  more complex applications are being built on the client.
 So while CoffeeScript might not be the perfect solution, I do feel it has some merits(far more than my originally thought) and so is worth taking another look at.
 If not just to try to and prove me wrong.
 Any takers?